 2. Review the Accounts Receivable Report & Take Action

-If your standard payment terms are net-30, a good rule of thumb is to review your AR aging report at least on a monthly basis.
-However, if you have payment terms that are net-7 or even net-14, then you should review your AR aging report on a weekly or biweekly basis.
+If your standard payment terms are net-30, a good rule of thumb is to review your A/R aging report at least every month.
+However, if you have payment terms that are net-7 or even net-14, then you should review your A/R aging report on a weekly or biweekly basis.

 By this time, you should have sent one reminder before the invoice is due and another reminder a day or two after the due date has passed.
 Once an invoice is seven days past due, you should be making weekly phone calls to follow up on payment.

 31 to 60 Days Past Due